The Touch (1971 film)

-The Touch (Beröringen) is a 1971 romantic drama film directed by Ingmar Bergman and starring Max von Sydow, Bibi Andersson, Elliott Gould, and Sheila Reid.
+The Touch (Beröringen) is a 1971 romantic drama film directed and written by Ingmar Bergman and starring Max von Sydow, Bibi Andersson, Elliott Gould, and Sheila Reid.
 The film tells the story of an affair between a married woman and an impetuous foreigner.
 It contains references to the Virgin Mary and the Holocaust.

-Produced by ABC Pictures, The Touch was Bergman's first English-language film, but shot on the island of Gotland in Sweden in 1970.
+Produced by ABC Pictures, The Touch was Bergman's first English-language film, but made in two versions - one in Swedish and English, the other wholly in English.
+It was shot on the island of Gotland in Sweden in 1970.
 Cinematographer Sven Nykvist shot it in Eastmancolor.
 Gould, cast over Paul Newman and Robert Redford, believed Bergman's screenplay was semi-autobiographical.

 The film received mixed to negative reviews and failed at the box office.
-It has since had a limited rerelease by the Film Society of Lincoln Center in 2011 and a home media release by The Criterion Collection in 2018.
+It later had a limited rerelease by the Film Society of Lincoln Center in 2011 and a home media release by The Criterion Collection in 2018.